Talent-Catalog/talentcatalog/docs/v221/extended_chat_notifications.md

 An asterisk in the relevant tabs indicates an unread chat.
 With filters to zoom in on Jobs and Cases with unread chats.

-Additionally, candidates are notified of new chats they have received in the candidate portal and have not yet read via email:
+Candidates will be notified via email about unread chats received in the candidate portal within the last 24 hours:

 <div class="card-image-container">
   <img src="./../assets/images/v221/Email.png"